 The kind that strips power instead of feeding it.

 “This foundation uses her title,” she said.
-“But my grandma’s still living in a motel.”
+“But my grandma still worries every Thursday if Friday morning’s gonna throw us out.”

-The hospital board chair lowered her phone and said, not quietly enough, “I wrote a check tonight.”
+The board chair of the foundation lowered her phone and said, far too clearly, “I wrote a check tonight.”

-The executive director of the foundation took one step backward from Wade as if theft might be catching.
+The executive director took one quiet step away from Wade, as if theft itself might be contagious.

-And somewhere behind the dessert station, the catering captain—who had spent all evening telling Ellie not to be seen—started crying openly into a linen napkin.
+And somewhere behind the catering station, the captain who had spent the whole night telling Ellie not to be seen started crying into a linen napkin.

-Wade made one last attempt to gather the room.
+Wade tried one last time to gather the room back under his control.

 “She gave me ideas,” he said.
 “We all traded lines back then.
 That’s how songs happen.”